open-orchestra/open-orchestra-docs/en/developer_guide/multi_device.rst

 Prerequisite
 ------------

-To enable the multi-device rendering, the server entry point (webserver or reverse-proxy) must implement the Wurfl library and be able to add a request header corresponding to the device type.
+To enable the multi-device rendering, the server entry point (webserver or reverse-proxy) must be able to detect the client device type and to add a request header corresponding to that device type.
+A good way to do that is to use a tool implementing the Wurfl library.
 Varnish for instance can do that task.
 The `device detection`_ must also be set up.

 Configuration